 The Jenda contractor praised the police for providing enough protection.
 He stated that because the residences are for police personnel, the police themselves provide the utmost protection, and everything is running smoothly.
 The project is scheduled to be finished in 12 months.

 Government to construct 10 000 Malawi housing for Security Agencies

 The government of Malawi has announced plans to construct 10 000 security agencies’ houses in five years.
 Minister of Finance, Economic Planning and Development Joseph Mwanamvekha revealed the plans and said that construction will commence in 2019/20 fiscal year.

-Out of the 10 000 houses, Malawi Police Service will get 4000, Malawi Defence Forces (MDF) 4000 and Immigration Department and Malawi prison will each get 1000 houses.
-Mwanamvekha said that US $345,000 has already been allocated in the 2019/20 budget for preparatory works and designs and the government will issue a long term financial instrument to raise resources for the project.
+Out of the 10 000 houses, Malawi Police Service will get 4000, Malawi Defence Forces (MDF) 4000, and Immigration Department and Malawi prison will each get 1000 houses.
+Mwanamvekha said that US $345,000 has already been allocated in the 2019/20 budget for preparatory works and designs and the government will issue a long-term financial instrument to raise resources for the project.

-“Phase one works will see construction of 4500 houses, of which the Malawi Police Service will get 2898 houses, MDF will get 1422, Malawi Prison and Immigration Department will each get 90 houses.
+“Phase one works will see the construction of 4500 houses, of which the Malawi Police Service will get 2898 houses, MDF will get 1422, Malawi Prison and Immigration Department will each get 90 houses.
 The remaining 5500 housing units will be done in the second phase.
 Currently, physical and layout plans for the sites to estimate the number of housing units per site and cost implications are underway,” said Ministry of Lands spokesperson Charles Vintulla.